Title Insurance = Peace of Mind

-|Looking for a loan?
-We'll be glad to talk about your mortgage needs!
+|Are you looking for a new mortgage?
+We will be glad to assist you!
 Call us at (860) 928-6600.
-Want to get started?
-Apply Now.|
+Ready to get started?
+Apply Online Now.|

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complex problems define "Defective title."
-The title company will uncover these problems, or should they miss them, protect you from financial loss - up to the amount of the policy.
+Any number of other complicated problems define "Defective title" or "Clouded Title."
+The title insurance company will discover these problems, or should they miss them, protect you from financial loss - up to the amount of the policy.